Sandy Roberts: Career

-Since July 2013, Roberts has been an ambassador for the non-profit organisation The Beehive Foundation, a charity that runs free programs to develop resilience and coping mechanisms for youth via junior sporting organisations.
+Roberts was awarded the Medal of the Order of Australia in the 2024 King's Birthday Honours for "service to media as a sports commentator".

 Personal life

 Roberts grew up on a sheep farm in Lucindale, South Australia.

-Roberts is married to Carolyn, a former Vice President of international sports management company IMG and they have a son Angus.
+Roberts is married to Carolyn, a former Vice President of international sports management company IMG, and they have a son, Angus.
 A previous marriage broke down following the death of a 15-year-old son from that marriage.
-He also has another son from his first marriage Ben.
-Ben is married to Jane and they have three daughters.
+He also has another son from his first marriage, Ben.
+Ben is married to Jane, and they have three daughters.

+In May 2023, Roberts stated that he was diagnosed with the blood cancer multiple myeloma in May 2022.
+He is now an ambassador for Myeloma Australia.